- Featured in:

 Create a standardized document in our award-winning Resume Builder.

-To decide which of the different resume formats works best for you, consider your unique career situation and level.
+Consider your unique career situation and level to decide which of the different resume formats works best for you.

 Let’s walk through the types of resume formats to learn how to pick and write each one.